privacysandbox/attestation/how-to-enroll.md

 #### 1. Do I need to update my attestation file if I decide to include more APIs in my enrollment at a later date?

 -   Yes, you will need to update your enrollment.
-As part of this process, you will receive an updated attestation file that must be made available from the .well-known path on your site, before you can call the new APIs.
+As part of this process, you will receive an updated attestation file that must be made available from the `.well-known` path on your site, before you can call the new APIs.

 **2. Do I need to update to the latest version of the attestation file that I received from Google?**

--   Yes, all enrolled companies need to update to the latest version of the attestation file by December 15th, 2023.
+-   Yes, all enrolled companies need to update to the latest version of the attestation file by **December 15th, 2023**.

 **3. Q: Can I call the APIs if my enrollment is complete but my attestation file is not yet in place prior to December 15th, 2023?**

--   Yes, you can call the APIs but your access will be removed if your attestation file(s) is/are not in place by December 15th, 2023.
+-   Yes, you can call the APIs but your access will be removed if your attestation file(s) is/are not in place by **December 15th, 2023**.
--   For enrollments that are submitted after December 15th, 2023 developers will have 30 days post enrollment (we call this the implementation period) to get attestation file(s) in place.
+-   For enrollments that are submitted after December 15th, 2023 developers will have **30 days** post enrollment (we call this the implementation period) to get attestation file(s) in place.
 -   It is expected that you do not enroll unless you are planning to abide by the attestation language during this 30 day period.

 **4. Do the attestation files expire?**